internet-computer-protocol/evm-rpc-canister/API.md

 The `RegisterProvider` record defines the details about the service to register, including the API key for the service.
 * `chain_id`: The id of the Ethereum chain this provider allows to connect to.
 The ids refer to the chain ids as defined for EVM-compatible blockchains, see, e.g., [ChainList](https://chainlist.org/?testnets=true).
-* `service_url`: The URLs of the Web2 service provider that is used by the canister when using this provider.
+* `base_url`: The URLs of the Web2 service provider that is used by the canister when using this provider.
-* `api_key`: The API key for authorizing requests to this service provider.
-The API key is private to the entity registering it and the canister.
+* `credential_path`: A path containing API key for authorizing requests to this service provider.
+This part of the path is private to the entity registering it and the canister.
 It is not exposed in the response of the `get_providers` method.
-The URL used to access the service is constructed by concatenating the `service_url` and the `api_key` (without a seperator), e.g., "https://cloudflare-eth.com" and "/my-api-key").
+The URL used to access the service is constructed by concatenating the `base_url` and the `credential_path` (without a seperator), e.g., "https://cloudflare-eth.com" and "/my-api-key".
 * `cycles_per_call`: Cycles charged per call by the canister in addition to the base charges when using this provider.
 * `cycles_per_message_byte`: Cycles charged per payload byte by the canister in addition to the base charges when using this provider.